Mohammad-Elahi/Flip-Image-Error-Visualizer/README.md

 ### Prerequisites

 - Python 3.12.2
 - OpenCV
 - Conda

 ### Setup
 1. **Download the repository**

-2. In the Flip folder put your Reference and Test images in **Reference_image and Test_image folders**.
+2. In the Flip folder, create **Reference_image and Test_image folders** and put your images in them.

 3. **Open VSCode and create a new Python file**.